trailofbits/manticore/CONTRIBUTING.md

 Some pull request guidelines:

+- We use the [`black`](https://black.readthedocs.io/en/stable/index.html) auto-formatter
+  to enforce style conventions in Manticore.
+To ensure your code is properly formatted, run `black -t py36 -l 100 .` in the manticore directory before committing.
 - Minimize irrelevant changes (formatting, whitespace, etc) to code that would otherwise not be touched by this patch.
 Save formatting or style corrections for a separate pull request that does not make any semantic changes.